AndrewjSage/andrewjsage.github.io/hobbies.md

 title: Hobbies
 ---

-I enjoy running and recently completed the 2017 Des Moines Marathon, my first race of that distance.
-I have also completed four half-marathons.
+I enjoy running and completed the 2017 Des Moines Marathon, my first race of that distance.
+I have also completed several half-marathons.

  ![alt text](img/race.jpg)